Dishes With Dad

 Wet ingredients in a mixing bowl after whisking together.

-1. Combine the wet ingredients and dry ingredients in a bowl and stir together until it forms a thick batter.
+1. Combine - Combine the wet and dry ingredients in a bowl and stir until it forms a thick batter.

 A mixing bowl of cornbread batter.

-1. Carefully remove the hot skillet from the oven and coat with vegetable oil (or bacon grease if you have it), then scrape the batter into the skillet.
+1. Transfer to skillet - Carefully remove the hot skillet from the oven and lightly coat it with melted butter or vegetable oil.
+Then, scrape the batter into the skillet.
 Smooth out the top and return the skillet to the oven.

-2. Bake for 20 to 25 minutes until a toothpick inserted into the center comes out clean.
+2. Cook - Bake for 20 to 25 minutes until a toothpick inserted into the center comes out clean.
 Let cool for 10 minutes in the skillet before serving.

 A cast iron skillet filled with uncooked cornbread batter.